prodevengineer/foodfy/README.md

 ---
 ## 💌 About
-This repository is comprised of codes developed during the [Launchbase Bootcamp](https://rocketseat.com.br/launchbase) classes, a [Rocketseat](https://rocketseat.com.br/)'s educational product!
+This repository is comprised of codes developed for a project proposed by [Rocketseat](https://rocketseat.com.br/) during [Launchbase Bootcamp](https://rocketseat.com.br/launchbase).

 ---
 ## 📂 Building Foodfy
-Start from scratch a website for a food company as way to put into pratice the HTML, CSS and Javascript concepts learned till now from the bootcamp.
+Start from scratch a website for a food company as a way to put into pratice the HTML, CSS and Javascript concepts learned till now from the bootcamp.